New to Calligraphy? Start Here...

 Harvest Crittenden: Wonderful teacher of several styles.
 Find her Online Classes and Workshop Schedule HERE

 David Grimes: Wonderful teacher of Engrosser's Script.
-He's a young and newer calligrapher who hosts workshops and broadcasts free Periscope tutorials.
 He has a critical eye and wonderful ability.
-Find him on Instagram HERE
+Find his Dreaming in Script Course HERE

 GET THE TOOLS

 There are some basic tools that each style will need.
 Your teacher will be able to recommend what tools to start.
-I recommend Paper and Ink Arts for your calligraphy supplies and for entry level pen holders.
+I recommend Paper and Ink Arts for your calligraphy supplies (nibs, etc.) and my Deuce Pen Holder as your first pen (also available at Paper and Ink Arts).